stefan-it/turkish-bert/README.md

 # Changelog

+* 24.06.2021: Release of new ELECTRA model, trained on mC4 dataset, repository got new awesome logo from  Merve Noyan.
 * 16.03.2021: Release of *ConvBERTurk* model and more evaluations on different downstream tasks.
 * 12.05.2020: Release of ELEC**TR**A ([small](https://huggingface.co/dbmdz/electra-small-turkish-cased-discriminator)
               and [base](https://huggingface.co/dbmdz/electra-base-turkish-cased-discriminator)) models, see [here](electra/README.md).